-- Students to meet with Faculty/Course Assistant tutoring or test reviews provided. - Course faculty can direct students to the SNC CARES/Nursing Student Success coach for an initial evaluation of problem areas (test taking skills, note taking, content mastery, etc.).
-A study skills improvement plan will be given to the student or a referral made to RUCLC. - After faculty submit midterm warning notices, the SNC CARES academic advisors will, contact nursing students who have alerts issued on Raptor Connect and inform them of the need to meet with an academic advisor.
-All students who receive an academic warning in Raptor Connect must meet with an academic advisor as well as the course faculty within two weeks of the warning. - If the student is in need of additional overall academic support in areas such as time management, organization, goal setting, note taking, test taking strategies and/or learning style assessment, they can contact RUCLC through Raptor Connect. - Clinical faculty can direct students in need of clinical skills improvement to the lab coordinator
+Course faculty may direct students to the Nursing Student Success coach for an initial evaluation of problem areas (test taking skills, note taking, content mastery, etc.).
+Students are encouraged to self-refer for assistance with non-content related help.
+In addition, all students who score less than 70% on any unit exam are required to meet with the Nursing Student Success coach.
+A study skills improvement plan will be given to the student.

+- After faculty submit midterm warning notices, the SNC-CARES academic advisors will contact nursing students who have alerts issued on Navigate and inform them of the need to meet with an academic advisor.
+All students who receive an academic warning in Navigate must meet with an academic advisor as well as the course faculty within two weeks of the warning. - If the student is in need of additional overall academic support in areas such as time management, organization, goal setting, note taking, test taking strategies and/or learning style assessment, they can contact the Nursing Student Success Coach. - Clinical faculty can direct students in need of clinical skills improvement to the lab coordinator